 Thanks for reading our October edition of LA cultural hotspots.
-Until our next blog post, remember Crimson Coward is open for dine-in at our Downey (10405 Lakewood Blvd Downey, CA 90241) and Artesia locations (11938 1/2 South St Artesia, CA 90701) Plus take out and delivery, seven days a week.
+Until our next blog posts about the spooky places you should be visiting in LA and Festive and fun things to do in LA in Christmas, remember Crimson Coward is open for dine-in at our Downey (10405 Lakewood Blvd Downey, CA 90241) and Artesia locations (11938 1/2 South St Artesia, CA 90701) Plus take out and delivery, seven days a week.
 So let us satisfy your Nashville-style hot chicken craving today.

 Also, if you are interested in knowing what are the interesting things to do in Artesia in Fall 2021, we recommend you reading the 8 family and friendly things to do in Artesia CA in Fall 2021.